nickw1/lilt/README.md

 ### Install dependencies and build

+You need [Node.js](https://nodejs.org) - at least version 20 - installed on your system.

 `lilt` uses [@lazarv/react-server](https://react-server.dev) as its web development framework.
 You should install the package management tool  [pnpm](https://pnpm.io).

 Once installed do: